scandevapi/assessment-api-developer/README-IMPLEMENTED.md

 ## Installation and Usage

 ### Prerequisites
-- .NET SDK (version 6 or later)
+- .NET SDK (version 8 or later)
-- A tool for testing APIs (e.g., Postman or curl)
+- A tool for testing APIs (e.g., Postman, curl or using Swagger)

 ### Steps
 1. **Clone the repository**: